markteekman/base-css/README.md

 ## Inspired by

-Many awesome people and organizations on the web, including ZURB Foundation, Solved by Flexbox, Zell, CSS Tricks and many more awesome resources available on the web.
+Many awesome people and organizations on the web, including ZURB Foundation, Solved by Flexbox, Zell, CSS Tricks and many more.

 ## Feedback